What is Google Cloud HSM? How to Protect Data in Google Cloud?

 Hashing:

-The same for cloud KMS, SHA256 and SHA512 hash functions could be used for calculating hash values of the data.
-Hashing is a very common tool, especially for verifying data integrity or transforming passwords into hashes.
+The same is true for cloud KMS, SHA256, and SHA512 hash functions, which could be used to calculate the hash values of the data.
+Hashing is a ubiquitous tool for verifying data integrity or transforming passwords into hashes.

-Through being equipped with a number of symmetrical and asymmetrical algorithms of encryption, Cloud KMS shows the necessary adaptability and variability to respond to the multiple security prerequisites of cloud-based applications and services.
+By being equipped with several symmetrical and asymmetrical encryption algorithms, Cloud KMS shows the necessary adaptability and variability to respond to the multiple security prerequisites of cloud-based applications and services.

 The type of encryption algorithm to choose may vary based on your needs taking into account such things as security requirements, speed of performance, compatibility of the systems with existing ones, and regulatory compliance.